 We believe that while middle-market companies (revenues between \$50 million and \$500 million) are vital to support a growing economy, they have remarkably few alternatives to access growth capital to expand their operations, fund acquisitions, or recapitalize.
-The financial landscape is dominated by chartered banks and private equity funds, whose financial terms and dilutive financing structures are often ill-suited to meet the demands of mid-market companies.
+The financial landscape is dominated by large global banks and private equity funds, whose financial terms and dilutive financing structures are often ill-suited to meet the demands of mid-market companies.
 There is, we believe, a clear funding gap between equity providers and bank debt.
 Continued market uncertainty and banking regulatory changes have exacerbated the funding gap, as banks further limit their willingness to extend adequate credit, so providing the increasing growth opportunity for focused specialty finance providers seeking attractive risk-adjusted returns.

-In July 2016, the portfolio broadened its exposure to private commercial debt via Crown Partner Funding that originates, structures and provides tailored transitory and permanent financing solutions in the form of loans, royalties and other structures with minimal or no ownership dilution to middle-market companies.
+In 2016, the portfolio broadened its exposure to private commercial debt via Crown Partner Funding that originates, structures and provides tailored transitory and permanent financing solutions in the form of loans, royalties and other structures with minimal or no ownership dilution to middle-market companies.

 The portfolio of commercial loans held by Crown Partner Funding are detailed on Crown Credit's website at https://crownprivatecredit.ca.
-Crown Partner Funding currently has AUM of \$103 million of which the Fund owns 18.3%.
-Crown Partner Funding is currently in the harvesting stage and no further capital calls are expected.

-Crown Partner Funding is comprised of seven loans ranging in size from \$7 million to \$45 million.
-A sector breakdown of the commercial loans is provided in Figure 9.
+Crown Partner Funding currently has AUM of \$61.4 million of which the Fund owns 18.3%.
+Crown Partner Funding is in the divesting / harvesting stage with just three loans remaining, ranging in size from \$11 million to \$45 million with no further capital calls expected.
+A sector breakdown of the commercial loan, including those in Crown Partner Funding, is provided in Figure 9.

 From time to time, the Partnership has invested directly in deals syndicated by Crown Credit and Crown Capital and we expect this practice to continue.
-The Fund has currently participated in 3 direct loans syndicated by Crown Credit and Crown Capital with total principal lent amounting to \$7.5 million.
+The Fund has currently participated in three direct loans syndicated by Crown Credit and Crown Capital with total principal lent amounting to \$7.5 million.

-In 2021, the Partnership added an additional Specialty Investment Manager, Northleaf, within the North American and European Commercial Loans pillar of the portfolio.
-Northleaf is an independent, employee-owned global private markets investment firm with US\$22.0 billion in private credit, private equity and infrastructure commitments under management on behalf of more than 200 institutional investors including the Canada Pension Plan Investment Board and the Caisse de dépôt et placement du Québec.
+In 2021, we added an additional Specialty Investment Manager, Northleaf, within the North American and European Commercial Loans pillar of the portfolio.
+Northleaf is an independent, employee-owned global private markets investment firm with US\$23.0 billion in private credit, private equity and infrastructure commitments under management on behalf of more than 200 institutional investors including the Canada Pension Plan Investment Board and the Caisse de dépôt et placement du Québec.
 Based in Toronto, Montreal, London, New York, Chicago, Menlo Park and Melbourne, Northleaf's team of 200 people is focused exclusively on the sourcing, acquisition and management of private markets investments.
 Northleaf with strong Canadian roots, was formed in 2009 by the spin-out of TD Capital Private Equity Investors, the independent private equity, secondary investment and co-investment arm of TD Bank Group.
 With the spin-out, Northleaf became the successor to TD Capital's entire team, track record and global investment program.
-Northleaf remains focused on providing globally diversified private markets solutions to investors and currently manages more than 400 active private markets investments in 40 countries with a focus on mid-market companies and assets.
+Northleaf is focused on providing globally diversified private markets solutions to investors and currently manages more than 400 active private markets investments in 40 countries with a focus on mid-market companies and assets.

-The Fund has committed US\$7.0 million to the Northleaf Senior Private Credit-L with assets under management of US\$667.5 million and total investor commitments of US\$1.9 billion through NSPC-L Investor Trust (Northleaf Private Credit) and had 67.7% of its commitment called as of December 31, 2022.
+The Fund has committed US\$7.0 million to the Northleaf Senior Private Credit-L with assets under management of US\$724.4 million and total investor commitments of US\$1.9 billion through NSPC-L Investor Trust (Northleaf Private Credit) and had 100% of its commitment called as of June 30, 2023.

-In the second half of 2022, we introduced two additional Specialty Investment Managers - Incus and Sagard - within the North American and European Commercial Loan pillar of the portfolio.
+In 2022, we introduced two additional Specialty Investment Managers - Incus and Sagard.